 The death benefit under the Québec Pension Plan is a payment of a maximum amount of $2500.
 It is paid if the deceased

-Who can receive the death benefit under the Québec Pension Plan?
+Who can receive the death benefit?

-- The death benefit is paid to the person or charitable organization that paid the funeral expenses or to the heirs, if they file an application.
+The death benefit is paid to the person or charitable organization that paid for the funeral expenses or to the heirs, if they file an application.
 If there are no heirs or if the heirs have renounced the estate, the death benefit can be paid to other persons; contact Retraite Québec if this situation applies to you.

-Accepted expenses and payment receipts
+Accepted expenses and proof of payment

 Case postale 5200